fatton139/Nikku/README.md

 !f shoplist - Displays all available shops.
 !f viewshop shopname - View a shop.
 !f buy index/itemname from shopname - Buy an item from a shop.
 ...More coming soon.
 ```

 ## Contributing
 All contribtions are welcome.
-Adhering to tslint style is recommeded.
+Adhering to tslint style is recommended.

 ## Disclaimer
 I do not play nor have any affiliation with Fortnite.
 This application is a simple tool to ~~spam~~ ask your friends/server members.